| Introduction .Net with Scorpion opens up Scorpion to the large

 and use copy and paste to insert into the Scorpion script editor window.

 Of course you must modify the code to get the proper Python syntax.
+In Visual studio, most details regarding layout of controls on a

 surface is performed using the graphical designer.
 This is not possible